xuan-liang/ggmatplot/Paper/paper.md

 # Statement of need

 Input data to construct plots with `ggplot2` require data to be organised in a manner that maps data columns to aesthetic elements.
-This required form is, however, not consistent with some prevelant data formats, specifically multivariate data where the rows correspond to observational units and continguous columns correspond to the responses of the same measurement units.
-Examples of common utilization of this form include gene expression data in bioinformatics, where rows correspond to samples, column names correspond to genes, and cell values correspond to the expression level; and multi-abundance data in ecology, where rows correspond to site, column names correspond to species name, and cell values correspond to count.
-Consequently, plotting with `ggplot2` interrupts the workflow of a user that is trying to quickly explore these types of data.
-The `ggmatplot` R-package provides a solution to this common friction in producing plots with `ggplot2`.

-# Examples

-Data can be tidied in a rectangular form where each row represents an observational unit, each column represents a variable, and each cell represents a value [@Wickham2014-gy].
+This generally works well where data is tidied in a rectangular form, referred to as "tidy data" [@Wickham2014-gy], where each row represents an observational unit, each column represents a variable, and each cell represents a value.
 In some cases, what constitutes a variable (or observational unit), hence a column (or row), in a tidy data can be dependent upon interpretation or downstream interest (e.g. Tables \ref{tab:tab1} and \ref{tab:tab2} can be both considered as tidy data), but a clear violation of tidy data principles is when the column names contain data values, e.g. Table \ref{tab:tab3} contain the name of the species across a number of column names.

 \begin{table}

-\caption{\label{tab:tab1}Restaurant rating data in "tidy" form}
+\caption{\label{tab:tab1}Restaurant rating data in "tidy" form.
+The first column shows the restaurant ID, and the next four columns show the average ratings (out of 5) for food, service, ambience and overall, respectively.}
 \centering
 \begin{tabular}[t]{lrrrr}
 \toprule